Rehearsed condemnations mean little to persecuted Rohingya

 Zohra Begum says that she fled after her village of Khi Lai Dong was burned down by Myanmar's military.
 Before boarding the raft, she spent more than a month hiding in a squalid camp on the beach with a thousand others from her village.

 As Begum tells her story, my eyes are drawn to the mass of flies clustered on her baby's face.
-I am reminded of another woman who I spoke to this week, who described the moment that her two-year-old son was ripped from her arms by soldiers and thrown into a fire as she lay on the floor, semiconscious, having just survived a brutal rape.
+I am reminded of another woman who I spoke to this week, who described the moment that her two-year-old son was ripped from her arms by soldiers and thrown into a fire as she lay on the floor, semiconscious, having just survived a rape.

 The accounts I have heard from the Rohingya women in the camps here in Bangladesh are among the most harrowing I have ever heard, after more than a decade of reporting on conflict.
 Every tent has a story of agony, shame and death inside it.